-Apart from the obvious health benefits PE brings, there are many other transferable skills to be learnt which allow students to develop in all area of their lives.
-PE lessons promote important concepts such as teamwork, fair play, etiquette and competition.
+Apart from the obvious health benefits PE brings, there are many other transferable skills to be learnt which allow students to develop in all areas of their lives.
+PE lessons promote important concepts such as physical literacy, personal development, character development and leadership skills.
 These are all key skills and qualities that can be applied to other curriculum areas being studied and once embedded, can support students to become well rounded individuals.
 One of the department’s foci is building resilient and confident students and PE can absolutely do that.
 The curriculum design considers both SMSC themes and career opportunities which are integral to students understanding the deeper relevance of their learning in PE.

 Key Stage 3 Core PE:

 From the beginning of year 7 through to year 8 and 9, students learning is focussed on the development of fundamental skills which underpin both team and individual sports.
-During these years, students experience a wide range of activities under the following umbrellas; striking and fielding, team games, outdoor and adventurous activities (OAA), individual sports, leadership and achieving personal best.
-Learning is split into 6 week blocks which dedicates 9 hours of curriculum time to develop core skills in each sport and maintain continuity, which in turn aids in the student’s progression.
+During Key Stage 3 students experience a wide range of activities under the following umbrellas; striking and fielding, invasion games, outdoor and adventurous activities (OAA), net games, gymnastics, and swimming alongside leadership.
+Learning is split into blocks to develop core skills in each sport and maintain continuity, which in turn aids in the student’s progression.
 We are extremely fortunate to have fantastic facilities at the Academy to allow for a dynamic curriculum offer.
-Students have access to a state-of-the-art dance studio, trampoline centre, swimming pool, fitness suite, sports halls, outside hard courts and the field area.
+Students have access to a state-of-the-art dance studio, trampoline centre, swimming pool, fitness suite, sports halls, outside hard courts, and the field area.
 A newly built 3G all-weather football pitch will also be in use from October 2023.

-By the end of key stage 3, students will have experienced a wide variety of sports and will have learnt the key skills that underpin each activity.
+By the end of key stage 3, students will have experienced a wide variety of sports and will have learnt the fundamentals that underpin each activity.
 Our hope is that students join after school extra-curricular clubs, represent the Academy in sports fixtures, choose sport as an option in their Enrichment time or better still, join an external team or club.
-Students overall fitness levels is sure to increase with the exposure to PE in the curriculum as well as the access to a range of extra-curricular clubs offered each day.
+Students’ overall fitness levels are sure to increase with the exposure to PE in the curriculum as well as the access to a range of extra-curricular clubs offered each day.

-In key stage 4, the focus of Core PE shifts for most lessons to participation, fitness and enjoyment.
+In key stage 4, the focus of PE shifts for most lessons to participation, fitness, and enjoyment.
 Students are given the choice of learning through pathways, so the hones is more on the students to drive the curriculum design for their lessons.
-Activities such as time in the fitness suite, personal survival, ultimate frisbee, dodgeball and bootcamp are introduced to engage learners at a time when research has shown, participation can dip considerably.
+Activities such as time in the fitness suite, handball, boxercise, and dodgeball, to name a few, are present to engage learners at a time when research has shown, participation can dip considerably.
 More emphasis is placed on participation through games development enhancing and building upon what they had learnt at Key Stage 3.
 Participation in extracurricular is even more important at this stage of the student’s education.
 Students can represent the school in fixtures and tournaments potentially leading to external clubs and development squads.

-At St Aldhelm’s Academy, BTEC Sport is the examination-based course offered to students to study over two years.
-Learning is delivered through a series of practical and theoretical lessons and ensures students have the skills and understanding needed, to apply their knowledge to gain a Level 2 BTEC qualification.
-Students are given the opportunity to learn about different sports in depth, perform them and officiate them.
+At St Aldhelm’s Academy, OCR Cambridge Nationals Sport Studies is the examination-based course on offer to our students for study over two years.
+Learning is delivered through a series of practical and theoretical lessons and ensures students have the skills and understanding needed, to apply their knowledge to gain their qualification.
+Students are given the opportunity to learn about different sports in depth, perform them and analyse them.
 A hugely successful part of the course is the leadership unit where students are supported to plan and deliver the Sports Hall Indoor Athletics Competition for our local primary schools.
 Here students gain invaluable leadership skills, build their personal confidence and resilience, which are all qualities that can be transferred to other aspects of their learning.